open-telemetry/opentelemetry-specification/specification/api-propagators.md

 ### Extract

 Extracts the value from upstream.
 For example, as http headers.
-The extracted value will be stored in the specified context.
+The extracted value will be stored in the specified `Context`.

 If the value could not be parsed, the underlying implementation will decide to return an object representing either a null value, an empty value, an invalid value, or a valid value.

 Required arguments:

-- a context used to store the extracted value.
-This can default to the current context if such facility exists.
+- a `Context` used to store the extracted value.
+This can default to the current `Context` if such facility exists.
 - the carrier holds propagation fields.
 For example, an outgoing message or http request.
 - the instance of `Getter` invoked for each propagation key to get.

-Returns a new context created from the specified one, containing the extracted value, if any.
+Returns a new `Context` created from the specified one, containing the extracted value, if any.
-The extracted value will not be present in the old context.
+The extracted value will not be present in the old `Context`.

 #### Getter argument